 Macdonald L, Ellaway A, Macintyre S. The food retail environment and area deprivation in Glasgow City.
 International Journal of Behavioral Nutrition and Physical Activity 2009;6:52pubmed open access

-Macintyre S, Ellaway A. Neighbourhood influences on health.
+Macintyre S, Ellaway A. Neighbourhoods, social class and health.
 In: Graham H, editor Understanding health inequalities.
-Second ed.
+2nd ed.
 Maidenhead: Open University Press, 2009:84-100.

 Osei-Assibey G, McNeill G, Macdiarmid J, Semple S, Reilly J, Ellaway A. Obesity case study: phase one scoping report.
 Edinburgh, 2009open access